 yamlbuild: script: - pnpm install - pnpm run build

-After completing the above steps, conduct comprehensive testing to ensure that all packages can correctly install dependencies, build, and run.
-This may include unit testing, integration testing, and end-to-end testing.
+After completing the above steps, conduct comprehensive testing to ensure all packages can correctly install dependencies, build, and run.
+This may include unit tests, integration tests, and end-to-end tests.

-Example: Run pnpm commands to verify that installation and building were successful:
+Example: Run pnpm commands to verify successful installation and build:

 bashpnpm install pnpm run build

-After the migration is complete, it may be necessary to clean up the project, such as deleting unnecessary Lerna configuration files and optimizing the new pnpm configuration.
+After migration, perform cleanup tasks such as removing unnecessary Lerna configuration files and optimizing new pnpm configurations.

-By following these steps, we can successfully migrate from Lerna to pnpm, improving efficiency in dependency management and optimizing the entire project's build and release processes.
-We hope this example helps you understand the specific steps and considerations for migration.
+By following these steps, you can successfully migrate from Lerna to pnpm, enhancing dependency management efficiency and optimizing the entire project's build and release process.
+This example should help you understand the specific steps and considerations involved in the migration.